-On 31 August and 1 September 2021, the City's Storm Water Coordinator gave a presentation to 18 City employees from the Public Works, Building, and Planning Departments about the City's MS4 program.
-The presentation included reviewing the City's MS4 information listed on the website, components of the MS4, and various procedures and forms.
-A copy of the employee training sign-in sheet is provided in Appendix E.
+On 23 August 2022, the City's Storm Water Coordinator gave a presentation to 72 City employees from the Public Works and Parks and Recreation Departments about different components of the City's MS4 program.
+The presentation was titled "Preventing Storm Water Pollution - What We Can Do" and included information about identifying illicit discharges, reporting illicit discharges, and pollution prevention and good housekeeping.
+A copy of the presentation and employee training sign-in sheet is provided in Appendix E.

 The City's Storm Water Coordinator is experienced in non-storm water discharge location, investigation, illicit discharge determination and abatement.
-The Storm Water Coordinator performs all outfall screening and illicit discharge investigations within the City's MS4.
+The Storm Water Coordinator oversees all outfall screening and illicit discharge investigations within the City's MS4.
 Investigations conducted by the City are described in the "Illicit Discharge Investigations" section of this report.